Middle School Curriculum

 - Physical Education/Athletics

 The Middle School Mathematics Department strives to develop critical thinkers and problem solvers.
 Students grow in math skills, financial literacy (including participation in The Stock Market Game), and application of their knowledge to solve real-world problems using design thinking and engineering skills.
 Each grade level supplements textbook resources with computer-based programs.
-All students take Algebra I (a high school-level class) in eighth grade, and accelerated eighth graders will have the option to take Geometry.
+All students take Algebra I (a high school-level class) in eighth grade.

 At St. Francis, history is anything but the past!
 Middle School history enables students to become better global citizens by learning about and analyzing historical content and by focusing on 21st Century skills.
 Students create through multiple mediums and project-based learning, giving them ownership over the knowledge and skills they are refining.